VaishnaviAgrawal03/Radiotherapy-Treatment-Planning-environment/README.md

 print(f"Aggregate: {results['aggregate_score']:.3f}")
 ```

-Each grader produces scores in `[0.0, 1.0]`, deterministic with seed, pass threshold at 0.60.
+Each grader produces scores in `[0.0, 1.0]`, deterministic with seed, pass thresholds vary by task (0.60 / 0.55 / 0.50).

 ---